TOMToolkit/tom_base/docs/common/authentication.rst

    app displays.
 3. Save the recovery codes that are shown **once**.
 Each code can be used one time in place of an app code.

 From then on, login asks for a code after the password.
-The *Security* card shows whether 2FA is enabled and lets you view or regenerate recovery codes or disable the app.
+The *Security* card shows whether 2FA is enabled and links to the two-factor management page, where you can regenerate recovery codes (codes are displayed only when they are generated) or disable the app.
 Sensitive actions (changing 2FA settings, regenerating an API token when required) ask you to confirm your password or a code again if your last login was more than a few minutes ago.